AI Product Photography Prompts

 Brand-color hero

-High-saturation backdrop matched to brand color script.
-Paid-social heroes, campaign launches.
+High-saturation backdrop matched to a brand-color script.
+Paid-social heroes and campaign launches.

 Lifestyle (in-context)